DevOps-and-Cloud-based-Software/assignment-1/README-WITH-links.md

 Select 'New environment' and press 'OK'

-Replace the 'requirements.txt' file with this [requirements.txt](requirements.txt)
+Replace the 'requirements.txt' file with this https://raw.githubusercontent.com/DevOps-and-Cloud-based-Software/week1/main/requirements.txt](requirements.txt)

 Open the 'requirements.txt' file and right click and select install all packages.